jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 - **Modular Sequencing**: The ability to configure the sequencer address during OP Chain deployment.
 This value can be configured by the OP Chain deployer.

-- **OP Chain**: An individual chain within the Optimism Superchain.
-All chains, regardless of their specific properties are considered OP Chains if they are officially governed by the Optimism Collective, and therefore part of the Superchain.
+- **OP Chain**: An individual chain within the Pepe Superchain.
+All chains, regardless of their specific properties are considered OP Chains if they are officially governed by the Pepe Collective, and therefore part of the Superchain.

 - **Plasma Chain**: A chain where transaction data is committed to on L1 but not supplied to L1 directly, with a data availability challenge fallback.